donatas-luciunas/async-reactivity-sample/README.md

 Socket mode gives everything mentioned earlier + these superpowers:

 * Fully declarative
-    * Browser gets real-time updates
+    * Browser gets granular real-time updates
     * No need to care about refresh
 * Query can be adjusted, minimal amount of recalculations is ensured